GFK Tikvesh: Records

 Most league goals by a player in one season:

 Most goals by a player in one match:

 Vuko Karov Tournament

 An annual International Memorial Tournament has been held in Kavadarci since 1993 in honour and memory of Tikvesh's former player and president Vuko Karov (5 September 1931 – 6 June 1990).
-The tournament is usually played in February and is considered to be the most prestigious friendly tournament in Macedonia.
-The knockout format includes the traditional four-team, two-days event, Single-elimination tournament system with a Third place playoff taking place before the Final.
+The tournament is considered to be the most prestigious friendly tournament in Macedonia.
+The knockout format depends on the number of participants.
+In most of the editions the tournament has been the traditional four-team, two-days event, Single-elimination tournament system with a Third place playoff taking place before the Final, or a Round-robin tournament with three teams, 45 minutes per match.

 The first Vuko Karov Tournament took place on 27–28 February 1993, first teams to participate were Tikvesh, Vardar, Pobeda and SAK Klagenfurt.
 Vardar defeated Tikvesh in the final 3–0 and became the first winner, while Ljupcho Markovski was chosen as the tournament MVP.

-Tikvesh finally won the trophy in 2011 after 14 attempts, they defeated Vardar 5–4 on penalties after a 1–1 draw at the end of 90 minutes.